jenkinsci/blueocean-plugin/README.md

 # Blue Ocean
-Blue Ocean is the next generation user experience for Jenkins.
+Blue Ocean is an alternative user experience for Jenkins.
 You can learn more about its features on the [Blue Ocean project website](https://jenkins.io/projects/blueocean/).

 Join the community and [![Gitter](https://badges.gitter.im/jenkinsci/blueocean-plugin.svg)](https://gitter.im/jenkinsci/blueocean-plugin?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)